Streatlam Castle

-Streatlam Castle was a Baroque stately home located near the town of Barnard Castle in County Durham, England, that was demolished in 1959.
-Owned by the Bowes-Lyon family, Earls of Strathmore and Kinghorne, the house was one of the family's three principal seats, alongside Glamis Castle in Forfarshire, Scotland, and Gibside, near Gateshead.
+Streatlam Castle was a Baroque English country house near the town of Barnard Castle in County Durham, that was demolished in 1959.
+Owned by the Bowes-Lyon family, Earls of Strathmore and Kinghorne, the house was one of their three principal seats, alongside Glamis Castle in Forfarshire, Scotland, and Gibside, near Gateshead.
 Streatlam incorporated some 1190 acre of land, along with an estate consisting of some twenty farms.
-The last occupant was Lord Glamis, who later became the 15th Earl, although the estate was owned by his father, the 14th Earl, at the time.
+The last occupant was Lord Glamis, later the 15th Earl, although the estate was still owned at the time by his father, the 14th Earl, uncle to Queen Elizabeth II.

 History

-The House had come to the Bowes family by the fifteenth century.
-For much of the nineteenth century, it was owned by John Bowes, the eldest son of the 10th Earl of Strathmore who was illegitimate under English law as his parents married after he was born (and under Scottish law as they had no Scottish domicile), but was able to inherit a life interest in the family's English wealth and properties.
+The house had come to the Bowes family by the fifteenth century.
+For much of the nineteenth century, it was owned by the art collector John Bowes, who founded the Bowes Museum in nearby Barnard Castle.
+He was the eldest son of the 10th Earl of Strathmore, but, as his parents did not marry until after his birth, he was able to inherit only a life interest in the family's English wealth and properties.
 During his tenancy, Streatlam was described as consisting of twenty-four bedrooms, two oak drawing-rooms, the yellow drawing room, the great dining room, the billiard-room, the study and the gentlemen's room.